abdlrhman08/SafeUM-Decompilation/README.md

 Every activity has its own path like host:port/Auth for the authentication and creates a single websocket connection for every activity

-### The hosts or the ip addresses for a reason the application calls the nodes and in one point of the application when it connects all the acitivites it gets the IP address to connect to using the following snippet
+### The hosts or the ip addresses for an unknown reason are called "nodes" and in one point of the application when it connects all the activities it gets the IP address to connect to using the following snippet

 ```java
     SUMApplication.app().getNode()